SreenidhiHayagreevan/Distributed-Systems/food-paradise/ReadMe.md

 - **localStorage**: For storing the page hit count.
 - **History API**: For handling back and forward navigation and enabling bookmarks.

-## Future Enhancements

-- **Analytics Integration**: Integrating an analytics tool (like Google Analytics) to track user interactions more comprehensively.
-- **Mobile Optimization**: Further enhance the responsiveness of the website to support a wider variety of mobile devices.
-- **User Authentication**: Add a feature for users to log in and save their favorite food categories.
-- **Search Functionality**: Implement a search feature to allow users to search for specific food items across all categories.

-## License

-This project is licensed under the **MIT License**.
-You are free to use, modify, and distribute this project for personal or educational purposes.
-See the [LICENSE](LICENSE) file for more details.

 ---